ratify-project/ratify/docs/design/kmp-periodic-retrieval.md

 Suggested steps to implement the proposed solution:

-- Add `interval` and `refreshable` fields to the spec of the KMP CRD
+- Add `isRefreshable` method to the KMP interface
 - Implement a `refresh` interface that encapsulates the reconcile logic
+- Add an `Interval` field to the KMP CRD spec that supports the format "Xs,Xm,Xh"

 ## Open Questions